Feeling an Urge to Move Out of the US? Here’s How

 If you want to talk about living abroad, even more so.

 You’ve got visas, tariffs, transportation regulations, infrastructure spending, human rights, immigration laws, press freedom, environmental laws, and dozens of other aspects.
 Where you can go, how you can travel, and how you can live are impacted by who is ruling the country or state.
 In some cases, politics impacts what you can wear and your freedom of movement.
+Politics may impact whether you can surf the internet freely in that country or not.

 Then there’s the obvious reason they’re connected: people who travel internationally a lot tend to be a lot more open-minded and a lot less regressive in their world view than those who stay in their comfort bubble.
 Travel impacts politics in the other direction.